Dopelen/CheckIPer/README.md

 # CheckIPer
-Зprogram for ping multiple devices and displaying results
+Program for ping multiple devices and displaying results